Uday Kotak to offload shares on June 2 to lower stake in Kotak Mahindra Bank

 The hammers of the Barpeta bell-metal artisans are slowly getting silenced as machine-made products take over

-Uday Kotak, veteran banker and Managing Director and CEO of Kotak Mahindra Bank, is set to offload 5.6 crore shares in the private sector lender through a block deal on June 2 as part of the agreement with the Reserve Bank of India to lower his stake.
+Veteran banker and Managing Director and CEO of Kotak Mahindra Bank, Uday Kotak is set to offload 5.6 crore shares in the private sector lender through a block deal on June 2, as part of the agreement with the Reserve Bank of India to lower his stake.

 The transaction, which is expected to raise between ₹6,800 crore to ₹6,900 crore, will pare Kotak’s stake in the bank by about 2.83 per cent.
 Kotak’s holding in the bank will then be at about 26.1 per cent.